ahmedmdl/Executable/README.md

 # Concept
 ## Inside the Mesh folder:
-  put as much meshes as u can starting with their names starting from *1.stl* like *2.stl* *3.stl* etc..
+  put as much meshes as u can starting with their names starting from *1.stl* just incrementing the number.

-  u can put high res meshes as well and i encourage that
+  u can put high res meshes as well and i encourage that.

 ## Inside the Data folder: